JESS’ 4 PILLARS

 DSC00391.jpg

-This includes advocating for culturally appropriate therapists, addressing systemic issues in the current mental health services in regards to racism and homophobia as well as challenging the stigma about mental health issues in our own communities.
+This includes advocating for culturally appropriate therapists, addressing systemic issues in the current mental health services in regards to racism, homophobia, transphobia and all other forms of discrimination, as well as challenging the stigma about mental health issues in our own communities.

 As someone living with depression and anxiety, they are deeply passionate about prevention as well as addressing the systems and structures that lead to disproportionately bad outcomes for people from historically excluded groups.